danintel/sawtooth-faq/validator.rst

 https://gist.github.com/askmish/a23bde6f2e59e4256be8afe965a9166b

 The important part about configuring a multi-node network is to create a genesis block only with the first validator.
-Do not create multiple genesis blocks with subsequent validators (that is do not run ``sawset genesis`` and ``sawadm genesis``).
+Do not create multiple genesis blocks with subsequent validators (that is do not re-run ``sawset genesis`` and ``sawadm genesis``).

 How do I add a node to a Sawtooth Network?
 -------------------